-- 1. negative screening;
+- negative screening;

 - 2. positive screening;

 - 3. ESG integration;

 - 4. sustainable investments;

 - 5. active ownership (proxy voting and engagement).

-The Group identifies and mitigates principal adverse impacts mainly through the application of the negative screening approach, whose application is mandatory for General Account portfolios the Group.
-The negative screening approach aims at excluding from the Group's investable universe those issuers, sectors or activities with poor ESG practices or not aligned with the Group climate strategy that could potentially impact on their long-term financial performance and/or expose the Group to higher sustainability and reputational risks.
+- 1. The Group identifies and mitigates principal adverse impacts mainly through the application of the negative screening approach.
+The negative screening approach aims at excluding from the Group's investable universe those issuers (both corporate and sovereign), with poor sustainability practices or not aligned with the Group expectation and sustainability preferences that could potentially impact on their long-term financial performance and/or expose the Group to higher sustainability and reputational risks.
 Moreover, the exclusion of specific activities/sectors/issuers that have a negative impact on the environment and society, allows the Group to reduce and mitigate adverse impacts on sustainability factors.